-I am currently a postdoctoral researcher at the Miller lab, part of the MIT's Picower Institute for Learning and Memory and the Brain + Cognitive Sciences department ath the Massachussetts Institute of Technology.
+I am currently a postdoctoral researcher at the Miller lab, part of the MIT's Picower Institute for Learning and Memory and the Brain + Cognitive Sciences department at the Massachusetts Institute of Technology (MIT).

-My research interest lies in the intersection of the fields of neuroscience, artificial intelligence and, engineering to gain insight into the planning and execution of cognition and memory.
+My research interest lies in the intersection of the fields of neuroscience, artificial intelligence and, engineering to gain insight into cognition and memory.
 I aim to develop new approaches to study neural dynamics with state-of-the-art machine learning methodologies.
-I believe that computer science and neuroscience have reached a maturity point where they can both benefit from our research understanding of the brain.

 My research currently holds the world record in footstep recognition obtaining an equal error rate of 0.7 in the largest footstep recognition database.

-I obtained my Ph.D. at the University of Manchester where I worked on machine learning research for gait analysis understanding in the context of security and healthcare applications.
+I obtained my Ph.D. at the University of Manchester where I worked on machine learning research for gait analysis understanding in the context of security and healthcare.

 During my Masters at the University of North Texas, I worked on indoor positioning, simultaneous localization and mapping in Robotics (SLAM) and in cancer research.